Ask Experts Questions for FREE Help!

 May 5, 2009, 06:53 PM

 Well, the contactor fixed my short problem and apparently when it went it took out the transformer with it.
-So after chasing that down everthing is kosher now except that the compressor wont come on.
+So after chasing that down everything is kosher now except that the compressor won't come on.
 I'm getting my required voltage to the terminal plug at the compressor.
 Even knocked it with a 2X4 and hammer a few times.
 This makes no sense, seeing as the unit was put in last year.
 According to owner it had a freon leak and was shut off last fall.
 I thought maybe a capacitor, but it is dual and the cond fan runs just fine.
 Also has hard to start kit on it.
 Doesn't even TRY to hum or anything.
 Verified leak no pressure on system.
-Also no LP switches on diagram. is it toast already?
+Also no LP switches on diagram.
+Is it toast already?
 Asked owner to get his warranty papers together and call tech who installed it.
 I have condemned this thing.
 Am I missing something?

 letmetellu